datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ### What is a pull request

 As a reminder, there are two parts to the git and GitHub system.
 Git is focused on version control - basically keeping track of the different versions of all the files you are working on.
-You can track a git repo on rstudio.cloud just for yourself to make sure you always have your file history available to you.
+You can track a git repo on  just for yourself to make sure you always have your file history available to you.

 ![Git keeps track of your files](images/07_pull_requests/07_githubbasics_pull_requests-1.png)